GDG-KansasCity/Android-Wear-Codelab/README.md

 ![bigNot1](https://raw.githubusercontent.com/fnk0/Android-Wear-Codelab/master/screenshots/big-not.png)

 Since the text is set as a big text it can now expand itself to allow the user to scroll and read the text inside.

 ![bigNot2](https://raw.githubusercontent.com/fnk0/Android-Wear-Codelab/master/screenshots/big-not3.png)

 Note: The developer documentation recommends landscape images at least 600px wide because Wear will automatically add a paralaxing effect when scrolling notification actions.
+Another note: You may have noticed that "Override Title" is not the title of our Wear notification.
+It is however the title of the notification on your device when its expanded.
+I'm unsure why this is happening.
+My guess right now is that something changed since this codelab was originally written.

 ###### 3. BigView notification with an Action button:
 For this Action we will create another activity.
 Our goal is to start another activity from the intent and set a message + show the picture that is set as the largeIcon.